1. Young man at his window: places everywhere

 This is just common sense: look out the window of your home or office.
 What do you see?
-You just see places.
-A bench, a tree, a park where people can talk and children can play, a square, a street, a building, a mural on the facade of a building, a bridge, the sun, the sky, the clouds in the sky, the sea, the atmosphere in between them… These are not just constitutive elements of a place, or they do not simply belong to places; before all, these elements are themselves places.
-Every single element that I have mentioned – every single material element that actually exists – is a place, or, even better, every single bit of matter that constitutes a physical element is a place: a place where certain processes occur and become manifest.
+You only see places.
+A bench, a tree, a park where people converse and children play, a square, a street, a building, a mural on a building’s facade, a bridge, the sun, the sky, the clouds above, the sea, the atmosphere surrounding them—these are not just constitutive elements of a place, nor do they simply belong to places; rather, they are places in themselves.
+Every single entity that I have mentioned – every single material entity that actually exists – is a place, or, even better, every single bit of matter that constitutes a physical body is a place: a place where certain processes occur and become manifest.

 Image 1: These red benches can be thought of as a place in Campo Bandiera Castello (another place), which is a square in Venice (another place), Italy (another place)… Then, the physical reality we are plunged in can be seen as a nested constellation of places: places within places, within places, within places…

-So, for instance, the red benches in Campo Bandiera Castello, a square in Venice (see Image 1, above), can be thought of as the place where clouds of electrons spin around their respective nuclei at vertiginous high speeds, as well as the place where people sit and talk to each other; in the first case, the bench would be acknowledged as the place where physical processes occur (and, if we extend our considerations to combinations of atoms, that bench would be the place of chemical processes too); while in the second case it would be the place of social processes.
-To tell the truth, almost any human-made object is also the place of symbolic (or intellectual) processes, given the fact that such objects have certain colours, forms, materials, etc., through which the one who creates the object also communicates certain intentions, or aesthetic values, which are symbolic or intellectual modes of communication, in the end.
+For example, consider the red benches in Campo Bandiera Castello, a square in Venice (see Image 1, above).
+On one hand, they can be seen as the place where clouds of electrons spin around their respective nuclei at incredibly high speeds, and on the other hand, as the place where people sit and converse with each other.
+In the first scenario, the bench is the place where physical processes occur (and, if we extend our consideration to combinations of atoms, it’s also the place of chemical processes).
+In the second scenario, it’s the place of social processes.
+To be honest, nearly every human-made object is also the place of symbolic or intellectual processes, as its colors, forms, materials, and other features convey the creator’s intentions, aesthetic values, and modes of communication.

-Image 2: This solitary tree can be thought of as a place inside an open field, which is another place in San Michele al Tagliamento, a small town (hence, another place), in the North-East part of Italy… Places within places, within places, within places…
+Image 2: This solitary tree can be thought of as a place inside an open field, which is another place in San Michele al Tagliamento, a small town (hence, another place), in the North-East part of Italy, a European Country… Places within places, within places, within places…

-Again, the tree that we see when we look out the window is the place where molecules combine the energy of light and carbon dioxide to form sugars, or the place where cells duplicate all of their contents, that is: at least, that tree is the place of physicochemical and biological processes.
-More extensively, any tree, just like any other living being, is the place of physicochemical and biological processes.
-Not to mention the frequent possibility that a tree can be the house for birds, insects, or other living creatures, becoming the place where specific groups of living creatures perform their social rituals.
-Therefore, that tree can also be thought of as the place of social interaction – the place of social processes – for certain groups of animals.
-And with respect to the possibility of understanding a biological body as a place for staying or dwelling, what about the pouch of a kangaroo, the mouth of a jawfish or, more generally, the womb of a female organism?
-Isn’t a female human body a true place for the development of a new organism?
-In this case the female body would be two-times the place of biological processes: the place of her own internal biological processes (an ‘internal place’, Renee Descartes would have said), other than the place for the biological processes of other creatures (this enveloping womb would be an ‘external place’ for the guest organism, according to Descartes’s view, or – to go back in time where all discussions about place and space started – it could be an exemplification of the Aristotelian ‘topos’; moreover, if we consider the nurturing function of that which happens within that ‘envelope’, it could be considered an exemplification of the Platonic chōra).
+Again, the tree we see outside our window is the place where molecules combine the energy of light and carbon dioxide to form sugars, or the place where cells duplicate all of their contents, that is: at least, that tree is the place of physicochemical and biological processes.
+Broadly speaking, any tree, just like any other living being, is the place of physicochemical and biological processes.
+Furthermore, trees often serve as homes for birds, insects, or other living creatures, becoming the place where specific groups of living creatures perform their social rituals; plants are even capable of communication through their root systems and chemical signals, forming complex social networks in environments like meadows, woodlands, or forests.
+Therefore, trees and plants can be seen not only as individual entities but also as significant places of social interactions and processes, viewed from both internal and external perspectives (the place of their own social processes or those of other living beings).
+Regarding the possibility of understanding a biological body as a place for staying or dwelling, consider the pouch of a kangaroo, the mouth of a jawfish or, more broadly, the womb of a female organism: isn’t a female body a true place for the development of a new organism?
+In this case, the female body serves two-times as the place for biological processes: first, as the place of her own internal biological processes (an ‘internal place’, Renee Descartes would have said); secondly, as the place for the biological processes of other creatures (this enveloping womb would be an ‘external place’ for the guest organism, according to Descartes’s view, or, drawing from Aristotle, an exemplification of ‘topos’; furthermore, considering the nurturing function of that which happens within that envelope, it could be seen as an exemplification of the Platonic chōra).

-Apart from the aforementioned cases of social processes related to particular groups of animals, social processes regard human beings as well; therefore, a park where people talk and children play can be considered the place of social processes for humans.
+In addition to the social processes related to specific animal groups mentioned earlier, social processes also apply to human beings; for instance, a park where people converse and children play can be seen as a place of social processes for humans.

 Image 3: People socializing on a circular bench, in the Garden at the Arsenale Nord, Venice, Italy: places within places, within places, within places…

-While the building we live in is another place – a peculiar and complex type of place -, where the entire genealogy of processes that constitute reality is displayed.
-So, for instance, the building where I am in, now, is the place where piles of bricks transmit physical forces down to the ground, and where windows made of transparent panes of glass allow light to enter; or, to put it another way: a building – any building – can be considered the place of physical and chemical processes regarding the way physical forces act with respect to different types of materials.
-This is the arena – an actual place indeed – of gravitational, electromagnetic and nuclear forces; it is the arena where materials permit or avoid the diffusion of heat, light, sounds, etc. But this is just the beginning; in fact, the aforementioned physicochemical processes are interlaced with another series of processes of a higher order: I mean physiological and psychological processes (or, in just one word, biological processes) through which human beings, or even plants and other animal forms of life, adapt to the building itself.
-For instance, the quantity of natural light that enters a building, as well as the colours of the walls, the quality of the materials, or the quantity of heat exchanged between bodies and materials may influence the physiological and psychological response of an individual to the building.
-Therefore, according to this perspective, a building should also be thought of as the place of biological processes, other than the place of physicochemical processes.
+While the building we live in is another place—a unique and complex place where the entire genealogy of processes that shape reality is on display.
+For example, the building I’m in now is the place where physical forces are transmitted to the ground through piles of bricks, and where light enters through transparent glass windows; in other words, any building can be seen as the place of physical and chemical processes, where physical forces interact with different materials.
+This is the arena of gravitational, electromagnetic and nuclear forces – an actual place, indeed; it’s where materials either allow or resist the diffusion of heat, light, sounds, and so on.
+But this is just the beginning; in fact, the aforementioned physicochemical processes are intertwined with a higher order of processes – physiological and psychological processes (or, in just one word, biological processes) – through which humans, or even other animal forms or plants adapt to the building itself.
+For instance, various factors such as the amount of natural light, wall colours, material quality and texture, and heat exchange between bodies and materials can influence an individual’s physiological and psychological response to a building.
+Therefore, from this perspective, a building should be seen not only as a place of physicochemical processes but also as a place of biological processes.

 Needless to say, a building can be the home for families, that is, the home-place for the most fundamental type of social interaction: the socialization between parents and children.
-Moreover, a building may be the house-place for different functions that contribute to the social life of individuals and groups: schools, theatres, churches, museums, stadiums… That’s why a building, any building, can be thought of as the place of sociocultural processes – the subsequent level of complexity after physicochemical and biological processes, if we exclude processes of second order (e.g., ecological processes, which begin as the combination between abiotic and biotic components, that is, between physicochemical and biological processes).
+Moreover, a building can serve as a hub (a place) for various functions that contribute to the social life of individuals and groups, such as schools, theatres, churches, museums, and stadiums.
+That’s why a building, any building, can be thought of as the place of sociocultural processes – the subsequent level of complexity after physicochemical and biological processes, if we exclude processes of second order (that is processes deriving from the combination of processes of first order; e.g., ecological processes, are the combination between first-order processes—physicochemical and biological processes).

 Image 4: Keith Haring’s mural in Pisa, Italy.

-Accordingly, Keith Haring’s mural on the façade of a building can be thought of as the place of symbolic or intellectual processes (then artefacts could be thought of as places through which societies convey certain sociocultural and symbolic values).
-Apart from the specific case of decorating buildings a posteriori, any building considered in its formal appearance – that is, its volumetric composition, form, proportions, materials, colours, etc. -, is the place where symbolic processes occur: modern dictators, as well as the ancient Roman Emperors or the Egyptian Pharaohs, knew that fact quite well.
-While animals can build beautiful structures and modify places even to a great extent (just consider dwellings and dams built by beavers), only men modify existing places and build new places to satisfy their symbolic needs.
-Only men build skyscrapers with the ultimate scope to surpass the height of another skyscraper to connote more power, more wealth, higher social status etc. To sum up: a building – or architecture in general – is the place where a stratification of physicochemical, biological, sociocultural, and symbolic (or intellectual) processes is concretized.
+Accordingly, Keith Haring’s mural on the building facade can be seen as the place for symbolic or intellectual processes (then, artefacts could be thought of as places through which individuals and societies convey certain sociocultural and symbolic values).
+Apart from the specific case of decorating buildings a posteriori, any building’s formal appearance – including its volumetric composition, form, proportions, materials, and colors – serves as the place for symbolic processes, a fact well understood by modern dictators, ancient Roman Emperors, and Egyptian Pharaohs alike.
+While animals can build impressive structures and modify places to a great extent (just consider dwellings and dams built by beavers), only humans modify existing places and create new spaces to fulfill their symbolic needs.
+Only humans build skyscrapers with the ultimate scope to surpass the height of another skyscraper to connote more power, more wealth, higher social status etc. In summary: a building, or architecture in general, is the place where a concretion of physicochemical, biological, ecological, sociocultural, and symbolic (or intellectual) processes become actual.

-2. Reality is a constellation or system of elemental things-place[1]
+2. Reality is a constellation – a system – of elemental things-place:[1] we are all places–we are the environment

-Since these four orders of processes – physicochemical, biological, sociocultural and symbolic processes – embrace all of the aspects of reality, the whole of reality can be thought of as a place or system: reality is the encompassing place of processes, or, more appropriately, reality is the place where those processes may concretize into physical matter, to begin with (there is a seamless continuity between place and matter).
-Since reality cannot be reduced to the sum of processes taken individually, but, as a whole, it is bigger than its parts (that is, it is bigger than its constituent processes), then this place – which we call reality – can also be considered in the guise of an encompassing system: any place, at any concrete level, is a system of interacting processes which may concretize into material or symbolic structures.
-Taken all together, these processes – and the physical or symbolic entities/structures that emerge from the actualization of these processes – make up reality as a constellation of places: places, within places, within places…
+Since these four orders of processes – physicochemical, biological, sociocultural and symbolic processes – encompass all aspects of reality, the whole of reality can be thought of as a place or system: reality is the encompassing place of processes, or, more appropriately, reality is the place where these processes can concretize into physical matter, to begin with (there is a seamless continuity between place and matter).
+Since reality cannot be reduced to the sum of its individual processes, but as a whole, it is greater than the sum of its parts (that is, its value is greater than its constituent processes), then this place – which we call reality – can be viewed as an encompassing system: any place, at any concrete level, is a system of interacting processes that can concretize into material or symbolic structures.
+Taken all together, these processes, along with the physical or symbolic entities and structures that emerge from them, form reality as a constellation of places: places, within places, within places… We are all places—we are the environment.

 Image 5: Postcard from the Past, reality as an encompassing place of processes: the rocks, the sea and the sky, the atmosphere in between them, as well as the notorious castle and the trees in the background, or the book in the foreground, or even the postcard itself and the words you are reading right now, are all places: in fact, any place may also be thought of as the concretization of physical, chemical, biological, social, cultural and symbolic or intellectual processes (postcard from Trieste, Italy).

-Up to now, we have said that everything that we see when we look out the window is a place (everything is a place: a place of processes).
-Consequently, we have said that reality itself could be considered as an all-embracing place (needless to say, the same room I am in, now – the counterpart of that which is beyond/outside the window -, is another place).
-But where is the threshold between what we commonly call ‘place’ – for instance parks, squares, or streets, that is, places where the specific locale or position of physical objects yield to the common notion of place as a geographical location – and what we commonly call things, objects or bodies, like a bench, a rock, a tree or even a person?
-More straightforwardly, when did I realize that things or bodies could be understood as real material places and not as things or bodies existing in place?[2]
-I had to make a sort of reverse journey or an inverse type of reasoning with respect to the simple description of that which exists when we look outside the window.
-I had to ask myself: what would happen if we remove the benches from the park that I was looking at, while I was observing the scene outside my window?
+So far, we have stated that everything we see when looking out the window is a place (everything is a place: a place of processes).
+As a result, we have suggested that reality itself can be viewed as an all-encompassing place (needless to say, the room I am currently in, which is the counterpart of what lies outside the window, is also another place).
+But where is the threshold between what we commonly call ‘place’ – for example, parks, squares, or streets, that is, places where the specific locale or position of physical objects yield to the common notion of place as a geographical location – and what we commonly call ‘thing’ – for example, objects or bodies like a bench, a rock, a tree or even a person?
+To put it more straightforwardly, when did I come to understand that things or bodies are real material places, rather than just things or bodies existing in a place?[2]
+I had to undertake a kind of reverse journey, using an inverse type of reasoning, to move beyond the simple description of what exists when we look outside the window.
+I had to ask myself: what would happen if the benches were removed from the park that I was looking at while I was observing the scene outside my window?
 And then, what if we also remove the trees and the bushes?
 What if we remove the lawn?
 What if we remove the buildings around the park?
 And what if we remove all the buildings and the streets that surround the park?
-What will remain if we remove all the living beings and just a flat surface made of rocks and the sky remain?
+What would be left if all living beings were removed, leaving only a flat, rocky surface and the sky?
 What if we extend this process of removal of things and bodies to every place?
 What if we remove the ground itself, and we also remove seas, oceans, the sky with its atmosphere?
-And, again, if we remove the sun, other than the moon?
+What would happen if we removed the sun and the moon?
 What if we also remove all the stars and the planets of any galaxy?
 What if any known bit of matter that composes reality, at any scale, is removed from the scene?
 What are we left with?
-What is the nature of that pristine scene?
-Are we left with a perfect void, a perfect no-thing, or does some place remain?
-Starting from the physical experience of the places around my body, this is how my accidental journey into the investigation of the concepts of place and space led me into the metaphysical domain.
-However, without even the necessity to arrive at the utmost end of this game of removal, it seemed to me that the idea of place associated with the park outside my window was dissolving as soon as the ground and the sky (the atmosphere) were removed, since no-thing would have remained for us to say that there was still a ground (both physical and metaphysical) to substantiate the idea of park.
+What is the name or nature of that pristine scene?
+Are we left with a perfect void, a perfect no-thing, or does an ultimate place remain?
+In that pristine scene, does place contain the void or, vice versa, is place contained by the void?
+Starting from the physical experience of the places around my body, my accidental journey into investigating the concepts of place and space ultimately led me into the metaphysical domain.
+However, without even the necessity to arrive at the ultimate end of this game of removal, it seemed to me that the idea of place associated with the park outside my window was dissolving as soon as the ground and the sky (the atmosphere) were removed, as removing the ground and the sky (the atmosphere) would leave nothing to suggest that there was still a ground (both physical and metaphysical) to substantiate the idea of park.
 For me, such ‘no-thing’ equated to ‘no-place’.
 Hereinafter, I began to entertain the idea that a place appeared anytime a thing, body or object appeared.
-The idea that place and physical entities were manifestations of the same phenomenon was beginning to seep into me: the same phenomenon told by two different perspectives – one more concrete (the actual entity, thing, object or body), the other more abstract (the place as the field of localization relative to that entity, thing, object or body).
-So, in the end, I could logically infer that any material entity or body, the ground and the sky – in primis -, other than the lawn, the trees and the bushes, the benches, the fountains, people, etc., participated to the idea of that park-as-place.
-If any material entity or body participated to the compound idea of the park-as-place, I could think that any specific material entity or body was itself a thing-place which was just a part of that bigger place that I called ‘park’.
-Albeit very briefly, these were the basic considerations that lead me to hypothesize the fundamental identity between things and places: ultimately, I began to consider that their difference was just a question of mere opportunity related to the modes of knowledge, of understanding and describing reality (modes of communication, in the end).
-Between things and places, there was a linguistic and epistemological threshold, before all.
-But behind that, and behind things and places, there is a fundamental unity: two expressions that put the focus on two different aspects – material substance and its localization – of the same phenomenon (apparently, another important aspect that accompanies any actual phenomenon is still missing, but we will soon introduce it).
+The idea that place and physical entities were two sides of the same phenomenon was beginning to seep into me; the same phenomenon told by two different perspectives: one more concrete (the actual entity, the thing, object or body), the other more abstract (the place as the field of localization relative to that entity, thing, object or body).
+So, in the end, I could logically infer that all material entities or bodies, primarily the ground and the sky, as well as the lawn, the trees and the bushes, the benches, the fountains, people, and so on, contributed to the idea of the park as a place.
+If all material entities or bodies contributed to the compound idea of the park as place, I could view each specific entity or body as a place within the larger place that I called ‘park’.
+Although briefly, these basic considerations led me to hypothesize the fundamental identity between things and places: ultimately, I realized that their difference stems from the modes of knowledge, of understanding and describing reality—modes of communication, in the end, which are merely a matter of opportunity.
+Before anything else, there existed a linguistic and epistemological threshold between things and places.
+But behind that, behind things and places, there is a fundamental unity, which can be viewed from two different perspectives: material substance and its localization, both of which are aspects of the same phenomenon (and, apparently, any actual phenomenon also has another important accompanying aspect that is still missing, but I will soon introduce it).

-I make another example: consider the bed in your bedroom.
-You probably agree with me if I say that the bed is the place where we sleep, rest, or even the place on which children can jump, play, etc. I believe we all agree if I generally say that the bed is also a thing or an object; that object can also be an object of design made by an archistar.
-Well, I’m simply saying that the difference between a place and an object or thing is conceptual: ultimately, any object or thing can be thought as a place: a place where certain processes occur and concretize (there is no successful outcome – actualization – of a process without the seamless appearance of place, matter and time-as-duration of the process).
-Then, what is the real difference between understanding a physical entity in the guise of a place or in the guise of a thing/object?
+Let me give you another example: think about the bed in your bedroom.
+You likely agree that the bed is where (a matter of place) we sleep, rest, and even where children can jump and play.
+I believe we all agree if I generally say that the bed is also a thing or an object and that it can also be a designed object, created by an archistar.
+In essence, I’m saying that the distinction between a place and an object or thing is conceptual, as any object or thing can be viewed as a place where certain processes unfold and take shape, with no successful outcome possible without the harmonious convergence of place, matter, and time-as-duration during the process.
+Then, what is the real difference between understanding a physical entity as a place versus as a thing or object?
 What’s behind our conceptual habit and why should we look at that habit with suspicion?
-The subtle but – I believe – important difference is that we are used to considering physical entities as closed in themselves, finished or self-sufficient entities, something ideally cut out from the world around.
-But this is false, or, at least, this is certainly reductive: not only is any object intrinsically connected to the subject (the thing is the place where the union between the object and the subject is actualized – I have talked about that in the article What Is a Thing?), but, most of all (before all, properly), it is false – or reductive – since any entity is also related to other entities in virtue of an indefinite number of processes, which are behind those entities, and of which we know and realize just a small part.
-Without entering complicated metaphysical discourses (which are anyway the ground of my vision of the world and of my understanding of the concepts of place, space, matter, and time, and which we will consider in future articles), take one of the glass vases represented in the image below (Image 6): thinking about one of those vases as a place (a place in the sense that I’m going to propose in this website, that is the concretization of a system of interconnected processes – from physical to symbolic), rather than a thing or an object per sé – an object of design in this case -, obliges us to consider the different interconnected processes, or events that are related to the entire life cycle of that object: from physicochemical to symbolic processes.
-To begin with, in virtue of being the place of physicochemical processes, that vase should be necessarily thought of as a material substance which has certain physical and chemical properties, therefore we should consider the geological origins of the raw material with which the vase is made.
+I believe there is a subtle but important difference in how we perceive physical entities: we tend to view them as self-contained, finished, and separate from the world around them.
+However, this idea is false, or at the very least, overly simplistic: an object is inherently tied to the subject, as it is the point where their connection is realized – as I discussed in my article What Is a Thing?
+Moreover, it is inaccurate to reduce it to this, since every entity is also linked to other entities through an infinite number of processes that lie behind them, most of which remain unknown to us.
+Rather than delving into complex metaphysical discussions (which, anyway, formed the basis of my worldview and understanding of concepts like place, space, matter, and time, which will be explored in future articles), let’s consider one of the glass vases depicted in Image 6, below: Thinking of this vase as a place (in the sense that I’ll propose on this website, as the concretization of interconnected processes from physical to symbolic) rather than just an object or a designed thing, requires us to examine the various interconnected processes and events that occur throughout its entire life cycle, from physicochemical to symbolic processes.
+To begin with, as the vase is the place of physicochemical processes, it must be regarded as a material substance with specific physical and chemical properties; therefore, we should examine the geological origins of the raw material used to make it.

 Image 6: Any thing or any object of design can be understood as an elemental thing-place (Salone del Mobile 2018, Milano, Italy).

-Then, with no particular order and with no particular reference to a specific vase in the image, if we understand a vase of glass as a place (where processes concretize into matter having a certain duration), we should also consider the different economic and industrial processes that are necessary for that material to be supplied, processed, transported, distributed, etc. (we can generally think about those processes in the guise of social processes, that is processes where the cooperation and the connection of the activity of many individuals is requested under different forms of collaboration).
-Moreover, we must consider the biological implications (biological processes) of that vase with respect to the way it is used or handled by humans: the response of its surface to touch, to sight, its weight etc., as well as the possible biological implications that the vessel can have with respect to the plant that – for instance – we have decided to put into, etc. Of course, that vase is a place of aesthetic appreciation and symbolic meanings that also intermingle with the other functional values and processes.
+Then, without any particular order or reference to a specific vase in the image, if we consider a glass vase as a place where processes take physical form and have a certain duration, we should also take into account the various economic and industrial processes necessary for supplying, processing, transporting, and distributing that material, among other things (we can generally view those processes as social processes, which involve the cooperation and connection of many individuals’ activities in various forms of collaboration).
+Moreover, we must consider the biological implications of the vase, including its surface response to human touch and sight, its weight, and the potential effects it may have on the plant we put in it.
+Of course, that vase is also a place of aesthetic appreciation and symbolic meanings that intersect with other functional values and processes.

 Image 8: Myplace, Armchair.
 Design by Michael Geldmacher (Producer: laCividina)

-That’s how I began to entertain the hypothesis of a ‘metaphysics of place’ in dialectic relation with an ‘epistemology of place’: by means of a game of removal.
-Therefore, I also began to entertain the hypothesis that place was the first principle – the ancient Greeks would have said: archē (ἀρχή).
-A metaphysics and an epistemology of place are opportune fields of investigation for architects since they imply the elucidation of the notions of place, space, matter and time, together with the notions of subject and object, through which knowledge or experience are generated; these are basic notions for the practical and theoretical activity of the architect, as well as for physicists or philosophers.
+That’s how I started exploring the idea of a ‘metaphysics of place’ in dialectic relation with an ‘epistemology of place’: through a game of removal.
+Therefore, I also began to consider the hypothesis that place was the first principle, which ancient Greeks would have referred to as archē (ἀρχή).
+A metaphysics and an epistemology of place are opportune fields of investigation for architects, as these fields imply the elucidation of fundamental concepts such as place, space, matter and time, together with the notions of subject and object, through which knowledge or experience are generated.
+These are basic notions for the practical and theoretical activity of the architect, as well as in physics and philosophy.

 Place is the first principle (archē)

-The step is short before we can imagine a specific metaphysics and epistemology for architects – as far as I know, this extended subject, whose contours I would like to delineate here, at RSaP-Rethinking Space and Place, is missing in today’s architectural academies.
-More generally, a philosophy for architects should not be considered as a possibility among other possibilities, but it should be a requirement for architects, in future.
-The scope is to investigate the preparatory terrain for architecture and to unveil the hidden connections between architecture and reality, or nature, at any level, that is: at physicochemical, biological, social and symbolic levels of investigation, and by means of the same basic concepts – place, space, matter and time to begin with – through which philosophers and scientists investigate the phenomena of reality.
-We have to pass through the gates of place and space, of matter and of time (and, of course, through the correlation between the object and the subject) to answer some of the basic questions that I have briefly dealt with concerning the nature of reality, the nature of things – understood as places -, and the nature of architecture understood as one of those things-place among other things-place.
-Such basic questions on place and space are highly relevant questions for knowledge, independently of disciplinary barriers.
+The step is short before we can imagine a specific metaphysics and epistemology for architects – as far as I know, this extended subject, whose contours I would like to delineate here, at RSaP-Rethinking Space and Place, is currently missing in today’s architectural academies.
+More generally, a philosophy for architects should not be seen as just one possibility among many, but rather as a future requirement for architects.
+The scope is to explore the preparatory ground for architecture and to reveal the hidden connections between architecture and reality, or nature, at all levels, – physicochemical, biological, social and symbolic – using the same fundamental concepts – place, space, matter and time to begin with – that philosophers and scientists employ to investigate the phenomena of reality.
+We have to pass through the gates of place and space, matter and time (and, of course, through the correlation between object and the subject) to answer some fundamental questions about the nature of reality, the nature of things – understood as places –, and the nature of architecture understood as one of those things-place among other things-place.
+Such basic questions about place and space are highly relevant to knowledge, regardless of disciplinary boundaries.

 3. The phenomenon of place, matter, time and the concept of space

-In a previous passage, I have hinted at an important aspect that we haven’t fully introduced yet; it characterizes any phenomenon together with the abovementioned characters of ‘substantiality’ and ‘localization’: I’m speaking of the temporal character which is intrinsic to any phenomenon.
-Places are the positive outcome of processes and they appear to us in the guise of matter (physical structures) through a specific interval of creation and existence.
-Otherwise said: the positive outcome of a process (its actualization) is the co-presentation of place, matter and time (as duration – the duration of the actualized entity which is substantiated by processes).
-This fact implies that these three aspects of reality – place, matter and time – are inherently related, and no actual knowledge of a phenomenon can be obtained if we do not consider the intrinsic belonging of place, matter and duration to the phenomenon itself.
+As I hinted at earlier, there is another important aspect that we haven’t fully explored yet, one that characterizes any phenomenon, in addition to its substantiality and localization: the inherent temporal character of all phenomena.
+Places are the positive outcome of processes and they appear to us in the guise of matter (physical structures), existing within a specific interval of creation.
+In other words, the successful outcome of a process (its actualization) is the co-presentation of place, matter, and time, which is the duration of the actualized entity shaped by processes.
+This fact suggests that the three aspects of reality – place, matter, and time – are fundamentally interconnected, and we cannot gain a true understanding of a phenomenon unless we consider how these three aspects inherently belong to the phenomenon itself.

-Then – to sum up – place and matter are the same, ultimately; their difference, being merely conceptual, has to be explained by appealing to the joint contribution of ontology and epistemology.[3]
-Duration, in the guise of time, always accompanies place and matter, so that any phenomenon is inextricably characterized by ‘the what’, ‘the where’ and ‘the when’ of the actualized processes (moreover, with a process, notions of modality and causality – ‘the how’ and ‘the why’ of processes – also come into play; not to mention the partecipating agency of ‘the who‘).
+To summarize, place and matter are ultimately the same: their difference, being merely conceptual, has to be explained by appealing to the joint contribution of ontology and epistemology.[3]
+Duration, in the form of time, always accompanies place and matter, so that any phenomenon is inextricably characterized by ‘the what’, ‘the where’ and ‘the when’ of actualized processes.
+Furthermore, processes also involve notions of modality and causality – ‘the how’ and ‘the why’ of processes – as well as the participating agency of ‘the who‘.

 What about space?
 The concept of space is intimately related to the concept of place.
-Space – which I understand not simply related to place but, more appropriately, complementary to it – is an abstract entity (an ingenious concept, properly) through which we use to represent the dimensional character of reality-as-place.
-Space – I mean space as a physical, or concrete, entity – does not exist.[4]
-Then, the actual distance between two objects is not actually filled with space: according to the scale of observation, it is just the place of electromagnetic fields, gravitational fields, Higgs fields, invisible dust particles, gas, etc. etc. Space is a term, which we have learned to use through the centuries, to synthesize within just one word the constitutive distance that exists in-between concrete objects or places without the necessity to take into account what actually exists in-between them (air, dust particles, physical fields, etc.).
+Space, which I see as complementary to place rather than simply related to it, is an abstract entity – a clever concept – that helps us represent the dimensional character of reality as a place.
+In a physical or concrete sense, space does not exist.[4]
+Then, the actual distance between two objects is not truly filled with space: according to the scale of observation, that is the place/realm of electromagnetic fields, gravitational fields, Higgs fields, invisible dust particles, gas, and so on.
+The term ‘space’ has been used for centuries to describe the distance between concrete objects or places, without the need to consider what lies in between, such as air, dust particles, or physical fields.
 At any concrete level of complexity, reality is always a plenum; that plenum is a place, not a space.

-Therefore, it is only at symbolic – or intellectual – levels that concepts of place and space may conflate.
-No blending or mixing of the two concepts is possible at the physical level without the risk of committing a fallacy of thinking.
-At concrete or actual levels, the concept of space should be employed – with the utmost attention to the epistemological question – and understood as a figurative concept only; space is an abstract, or ideal entity.
-Then the recurrent expression ‘physical space’ is just a figurative expression, an oxymoron I would say.
-An ambiguous expression which may cause misunderstanding if we do not put into question the nature of space critically, or if we passively accept its figurative use.
-We have to acknowledge the difference as well as the mutuality that exists between that which is actual (this is the realm of existence of the attribute ‘physical’, a realm of place, ultimately) and that which is ideal (this is the domain of the noun/concept ‘space’).
-Space is an idea and ideas are not ‘physical’: they may (or may not) comply with the physical, which is quite different.
+Consequently, it is only at symbolic – or intellectual – levels that concepts of place and space may converge.
+No blending or mixing of the two concepts is possible at the physical level without the risk of committing a fallacy (fallacy of misplaced concreteness if we believe space is concrete).
+At concrete or actual levels, the concept of space should be employed with utmost attention to epistemological questions, and understood as a figurative concept only.
+Space is an abstract or ideal entity.
+Then, the recurrent expression ‘physical space’ is just a figurative expression, in my view.
+We risk misunderstanding if we don’t critically examine the concept of space or passively accept its figurative use, which can lead to ambiguous expressions.
+We must recognize the distinction and interdependence between the actual realm (the physical realm of existence, tied to place) and the ideal domain (this is the domain of the noun/concept ‘space’).
+Space is an idea and ideas are not ‘physical’; ideas may or may not conform to the physical, which is quite different.

-All such fundamental questions regarding the concepts of place and space stemmed from the first rational discussions on the fundamental character of reality, or nature (what the ancient Greeks called phusis) and the will to understand such character by reasoning and logic.
-There is a long continuous thread – a fil rouge – between Aristotle’s theory of place-as-topos – where elements move or rest according to their natural place -, Newton’s dynamics of bodies, moving in absolute space according to rigorous mathematical laws, and the more recent theories envisioned by Einstein, or, more recently, by quantum mechanics.
-That continuous thread ultimately regards the existence of matter (understood as physical body, fields, energy, etc., that is, what we generally refer to as the ‘what’ of things) and the modalities through which it exists and behaves, or, more pragmatically, ‘how’ bodies or elements persist or change their status, or position, with respect to the physical environment (this fact regards the ‘when’ and the ‘where’ of things – and it was from the ‘where’ of things that discussions on the concepts of place and space originated).
-Anyone of us understands that together with notions of place/space, time and matter, notions of motion, causality, force, velocity, mass, energy, immediately come into play (such notions required many centuries of sophisticated discussions before their role could be finally acknowledged and formalized).
-Not to mention the role of the ‘I’- subject intervening (or not?) in the process of actualization of an entity.
-I firmly believe that both perspectives – the scientific and the humanistic – are needed to understand such fundamental argumentations and the successive developments from which discussions over the meaning of the concepts of place and space originated; one perspective completes the other.
+All such fundamental questions regarding the concepts of place and space originated from the first rational discussions on the fundamental character of reality, or nature (what the ancient Greeks called phusis), and the desire to understand it through reasoning and logic.
+A continuous thread runs from Aristotle’s theory of place-as-topos, where elements move or rest according to their natural place, to Newton’s mathematically-driven dynamics of bodies in absolute space, and on to the more recent theories of Einstein and quantum mechanics.
+The continuous thread ultimately concerns the existence of matter – understood as physical bodies, fields, or energy, that is, what we generally refer to as the ‘what’ of things – and the ways in which it exists and behaves, or, more pragmatically, ‘how’ bodies or elements persist or change their status, or position, with respect to their physical environment, which involves considering the ‘when’ and the ‘where’ of things; it was from the ‘where’ of things that discussions on the concepts of place and space originated.
+We all understand that, along with notions of place/space, time, and matter, notions of motion, causality, force, velocity, mass, and energy immediately come into play; these notions required many centuries of sophisticated discussions before their role could be finally acknowledged and formalized.
+Not to mention the role of the ‘I’-subject intervening (or not?) in the process of actualization of an entity.
+I firmly believe that both the scientific and humanistic perspectives are necessary to understand fundamental arguments and the subsequent developments that led to discussions on the meaning of place and space; each perspective complements the other.

 4. Rethinking the concepts of space and place

-The redefinition of the concepts through which we understand the spatial and/or ‘placial[6] character of reality is an always-running historical process; each epoch expressed – and will express in future – preferences and names for describing that fundamental character: apeiron, apeiron pneuma kosmoi, kenon, chōra, topos/place, aether, spatium/space, spacetime, fields, branes, spin-foam… This website is my contribution to such basic questions and to the relation that such questions have with phenomena unfolding at different scales, from physical to more abstract levels.
-Therefore, for me, the fabric of reality is a description that calls for different levels of complexity to come into play, if we aim at having a unified vision of reality.
-I will give my interpretation of the concepts of space and place, which is based, at first, on my first-hand experience as an architect (space, place and matter are for architects what musical instruments are for musicians) and, then, on different types of readings that I went through over the years, in order to have a more critical focus – from different perspectives and scales – with respect to the architectural bias with which I first developed a technical (yet too sectorial) understanding of those concepts.
-Overcoming the differences – if there are any – between technical meanings and the commons sense is one of my goals in this virtual place or space.
+The redefinition of the concepts that describe the spatial and/or ‘placial’[6] character of reality is an ongoing historical process; each era has expressed – and will express in the future – its own preferences and terminology for describing this fundamental character: apeiron, apeiron pneuma kosmoi, kenon, chōra, topos/place, aether, spatium/space, spacetime, fields, branes, spin-foam… This website is my contribution to exploring these fundamental questions and their relation to phenomena unfolding at different scales, from physical to more abstract levels.
+Therefore, in my view, the fabric of reality requires a description that incorporates different levels of complexity to achieve a unified understanding.
+Based on my experience as an architect and various readings, I will provide my interpretation of the concepts of space and place, which I initially understood from a technical and sectorial perspective, but now consider from different angles and scales to offer a more critical view.
+One of my goals in this virtual place or space is to bridge the gap between technical meanings and common sense, if such differences exist.

-Among the different levels, or scales, at which concepts of space and place operate, we also find levels at which architecture operates by creating imaginary spaces and by modifying concrete places for dwelling as well.
-In fact, architecture is a type of knowledge comprised of abstract creative, ideal or mental processes, which exploit the symbolic domain of space (or of imaginary places), and concrete phenomena which occur in the realm of physical, actual places.
-Then, architecture is a choral discipline, which is intrinsically comprised between space and place.
+Among other scales at which concepts of space and place function, architecture operates on various levels, creating imaginary spaces and modifying concrete places for dwelling (see What Is Architecture?).
+Architecture is a type of knowledge that combines abstract, creative, and ideal mental processes with concrete phenomena, operating in both the symbolic domain of imaginary spaces and the realm of physical, actual places.
+Then, is a choral discipline, inherently situated between space and place.

-As soon as I will finish to illustrate more precisely my reformed understanding of place and space, I will dedicate my efforts to investigate the complex influence that those concepts have on architecture through the agency of physicochemical, biological, social and intellectual – or symbolic – processes.
-A long-range project indeed, which has some distinguished precedents, but which is not pursued very often by architects.[7]
+As soon as I finish illustrating more precisely my reformed understanding of place and space as universal notions, I will focus on exploring how these concepts impact architecture through physical, biological, social, intellectual, and symbolic processes.
+This long-range project has some distinguished precedents, but it is not often pursued by architects.[7]

 Notes